The Engineer’s Guide to Custom Cable Design

 Flexibility

 Simply put, flexibility is a measure of how much movement a cable can tolerate at a given time.
-Flexibility comes in many types; torsional, rolling, bending, and variable all describe different kinds of flexibility.
+Flexibility comes in many types: torsional, rolling, bending, and variable.
 When a cable is bent, twisted, or pulled into positions other than its original state, its flexibility is tested.
 Flexible cable can bend significantly and stay bent for a large amount of time without being damaged.
+A very flexible cable can be compared to the flexibility of a “wet noodle”.

-Will your cable need to be bent or curved around infrastructure?
-If so, you may need high flex cable, or cable with strong flexibility.
+Will your cable need to be bent or curved around an infrastructure?
+If so, you may need a high flex cable, or cable with strong flexibility.

 Flex Life

-Flex life deals less with how the cable moves, and more with how often it can move in these ways without taking serious damage.
+Flex life deals less with how the cable moves, and more with how often it can move in various ways without taking serious damage.
 Many cables can bend to some degree for limited use (e.g., installation).
-High flex life cable can bend repeatedly and regularly without disrupting the cable’s intended use, such as power supply or data transfer.
+High flex life cables can bend repeatedly and regularly without disrupting the cable’s intended use, such as power supply or data transfer.

-Will your cable be subject to repeated movement such as is needed in robotics?
-If so, you may need cable with a high flex life.
+Will your cable be subjected to repeated movement as is needed in robotics?
+If so, you may need a cable with a high flex life.

 Ultimately, the distinction comes down to use and application.
 If your cable needs to move well, it must be flexible.
 If your cable needs to move often, it must have a high flex life.
 In many applications, such as industrial machinery or factory automation, both flexibility and high flex life are required.